Polish złoty: Name and plural forms

 Fractions should be rendered with złotego /pl/ and grosza /pl/, for example 0.1 złotego; 2.5 złotego and so on.

-Native English speakers or English-language sources tend to avoid the complexity of plural forms and in turn use "złoty" for all denominations, for instance 2 złoty and 100 złoty instead of 2 złote and 100 złotych.
+Native English speakers or English-language sources tend to avoid the complexity of plural forms and in turn use "złoty" for all denominations, for instance 2 złoty and 100 zloty (or zlotys) instead of 2 złote and 100 złotych.